fbpx

 This project was made possible in part by Remake Learning

-about the program
+about the project

 For more than a decade, Children’s Museum of Pittsburgh has generated research-based tools to advance maker education and helped to develop hundreds of makerspaces across the country.
 Maker education is an approach to learning that positions agency at the center, asking students to become more aware of the design of the world around them, and to begin to see themselves as people who can tinker, hack and improve that design.